mheleon/MyCAPM-Quiz/README.md

 ## Description

 Prepare for the Certified Associate in Project Management (CAPM®) Exam by using this app.
-With this simulator you have online access to more dans 150 realistic CAPM® example questions (PMP® PMBOK6).
+With this simulator you have online access to more than 200 realistic CAPM® example questions (PMP® PMBOK6).

 ## Subject